Author: Michele at ScriptureStudy.Guide

 God tells us that nothing a man can put into his mouth, and nothing outside of a man, can defile the temple of God.

-This verse literally states that man cannot take something that is outside of him and defile himself by putting it into him.
-Consuming food of any kind does not make one unholy or unrighteous when it is consumed with prayer and thanksgiving.
-God tells us in His word that He has sanctified it.
+This verse literally states that man cannot take something that is outside of him and spiritually defile God’s temple by putting it into himself.
+Obviously, consuming hallucinogens or illegal drugs will harm one’s heart condition which WILL spiritually defile them if they do not turn from their ways.
+But consuming food of any kind does not make one unholy or unrighteous when it is consumed with prayer and thanksgiving.
+God tells us in His word that He has sanctified it (1 Timothy 4:3-5).

 Judge Not Others By What They Eat